CFFR

-CFFR (660 AM) is a commercial radio station in Calgary, Alberta, broadcasting an all-news radio format.
-It is owned by Rogers Radio and is branded as 660 NewsRadio Calgary.
-The studios are on 7th Avenue Southwest in downtown Calgary.
+CFFR (660 AM) was a commercial all-news radio station in Calgary, Alberta, Canada.
+It was owned by Rogers Radio a division of Rogers Sports & Media, and branded as 660 NewsRadio Calgary.
+The studios were on 7th Avenue Southwest in downtown Calgary.

-CFFR is a Class B station.
-It is powered at 50,000 watts, the maximum for Canadian AM stations.
-AM 660 is an American clear channel frequency, so CFFR uses a directional antenna with a three-tower array to protect other stations from interference.
-Its transmitter is off 48th Street West in Okotoks.
+CFFR was a Class B station.
+It was powered at 50,000 watts, the maximum for Canadian AM stations.
+AM 660 was an American clear channel frequency, so CFFR used a directional antenna with a three-tower array to protect other stations from interference.
+Its transmitter was off 48th Street West in Okotoks.